Dead 7: Plot

-They arrive at the mines at the base of the mountain and Billy wants to go around them but Jack says they need to search the place as a friend had a stash of ammo hidden there.
-The group split up to search the mine but soon come under attack by Copperheads pouring out of the mine.
+They arrive at the mines at the base of the mountain and Billy wants to go around them but Jack says they need to search the place as a friend had a stash of ammunition hidden there.
+The group splits up to search the mine but comes under attack by Copperheads pouring out of the mine.
 Jack is almost killed by a Copperhead but is saved by Sirene, who joins up with Jack, Billy and Daisy as they leave, with Jack saying they will tell the others where to meet up but they are unaware that they are being watched by Stamper.
 At the mountain base, Johnny tells Apocalypta that Stamper mapped out a way through the mines and they can attack Desert Springs while the heroes make their way up the mountain.
-Joe, "Vaquero" and Komodo try contacting the others but are unable to reach anyone and argue about what to do at first but after some Copperheads attack them, Joe decides to continue heading up the mountain.
-Jack and the others come across a truck containing some dead bodies and when Stamper shows up to attack them, he is killed by Sirene.
+Joe, Vaquero and Komodo try contacting the others but are unable to reach anyone and argue about what to do at first but after some Copperheads attack them, Joe decides to continue heading up the mountain.
+Jack and the others come across a truck containing dead bodies and when Stamper shows up to attack them, he is killed by Sirene.
 Sirene leads them up the mountain and when they stop for the night, she tells them about where the Copperhead name came from, and how her grandmother taught her how to track and hunt.

-"Komodo", Joe and "Vaquero" reach a brothel that Trixie, a woman that "Komodo" likes, was heading for and decide to rest there.
+Komodo, Joe and Vaquero reach a brothel that Trixie, a woman Komodo likes, was heading for and decide to rest there.
 Jack and the others reach a corral that Apocalypta has her army of Copperheads held in and Sirene leads them up the mountain past it, saying to be careful of traps and Copperheads.
-Billy and Daisy argue over Billy's not trusting Sirene but they are unaware that Johnny is watching them and he captures Billy when he falls behind the others.
-Back at the brothel, Joe manages to convince the owner Madame Jezebel to let them in and while Joe hooks up with one of the women, Komodo finds Trixie and Jezebel leads "Vaquero" to the basement to get supplies but really tosses him to a Copperhead that is kept there.
-"Vaquero" is bit but manages to get away and warn the others but as "Komodo", Trixie and Joe escape, they turn to find "Vaquero" has changed and Joe is forced to shoot him.
+Billy and Daisy argue over Billy not trusting Sirene, but they are unaware that Johnny is watching them and he captures Billy when he falls behind the others.
+Back at the brothel, Joe convinces the owner, Madame Jezebel, to let them in and while Joe hooks up with one of the women, Komodo finds Trixie and Jezebel leads Vaquero to the basement to get supplies but really tosses him to a Copperhead that is kept there.
+Vaquero is bit but manages to get away and warn the others but as Komodo, Trixie and Joe escape, they turn to find Vaquero has changed and Joe is forced to shoot him.